R

 Dogs Similar To Rat Terriers

-There are several dog breeds that are similar to the rat terrier including:
+Several dog breeds are similar to the rat terrier, including:

-• Fox terriers– Ranging from about the same size to a little smaller, these dogs share the rat terrier’s intelligence and alertness.
-Often, the price of a purebred fox terrier is higher than for a rat terrier.
+• Fox terriers: Ranging from about the same size to a little smaller, these dogs share the rat terrier’s intelligence and alertness.
+Often, the price of a purebred fox terrier is higher than that of a rat terrier.

 Famous Rat Terriers